emilianoyoung/ai/_posts/_archive/2019-12-03-aws-announces-autopilot-more-visible-automl-in-sagemake-studio.md

 related:
   - title: "AWS AutoPilot gives you more visible AutoML in SageMaker Studio"
-    excerpt: "Today at AWS re:Invent in Las Vegas, the company announced AutoPilot, a new tool that gives you greater visibility into automated machine learning model creation, known as AutoML.
-This new tool is part of the new SageMaker Studio also announced today."
+    excerpt: "This new tool is part of the new SageMaker Studio also announced today.
+As AWS CEO Andy Jassy pointed out onstage today, one of the problems with AutoML is that it’s basically a black box.
+If you want to improve a mediocre model, or just evolve it for ..."
     publishedDateTime: 2019-12-03T18:31:00Z
     sourceUrl: https://techcrunch.com/2019/12/03/aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio/
     ampUrl: https://techcrunch.com/2019/12/03/aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio/amp/